 Many caregivers already experience symptoms of depression due to chronic caregiver stress.
 Seasonal depression can intensify these symptoms and worsen depression.

 Similarly, many older adults who have serious illnesses or require caregiving help also have symptoms of depression.
-The CDC estimates that up to 13.5% of adults over 65 who need in-home care services experience depression.
+The CDC estimates that 15-20% of adults over 65 experience depression.

 When you’re aware of and can recognize the warning signs of SAD in yourself and your older adult, you can take action to prevent deeper depression and improve quality of life for both of you.